 Are you an experienced business professional who has already achieved a four-year degree or some other level of college education?
 It might make you happy to learn that, when you pursue important industry certifications, jobs that pay well often follow.
 In fact, in the world of business, those who are certified often earn more—in some cases, substantially more—than those who are not certified.
 So it is definitely worth looking into what kinds of credentials could be available to you.
 Continue reading to discover some of the highest-paying certificate jobs for business professionals right now.

 Accounting—Join the ranks of some of the most admired accounting professionals by adding a certification to your title.
 Two of the most common designations that accountants pursue are Certified Public Accountant (CPA) and Certified Management Accountant (CMA).
 Although achieving those titles takes a lot of commitment and hard work, it can really pay off.
-A 2016 report found that professionals with certifications like a CPA license can earn up to 15 percent more than their non-licensed counterparts.6 And a 2015 salary survey found that CMAs have 61 percent higher total earnings than their non-CMA peers.7 So if you are currently working as an accountant, then earning a professional certification could be in your best interest.
+One report found that professionals with certifications like a CPA license can earn up to 15 percent more than their non-licensed counterparts.7 And a salary survey found that CMAs have 31 percent higher total earnings than their non-CMA peers.8 So if you are currently working as an accountant, then earning a professional certification could be in your best interest.

 Actuary—Learn how to collect and analyze data and statistics in order to determine people's and business' risk levels as part of deciding whether they qualify for insurance and setting their premium rates.
 Actuaries are the ultimate risk managers.
 And by becoming an actuary, you can enjoy one of the highest-paid certifications found in the workforce.
 If you have a background in math, statistics, economics, or finance and work in a risk-management-related field, then you may want to consider boosting your career by earning an actuary credential through the Casualty Actuarial Society (CAS) or Society of Actuaries (SOA).

 Financial Planning—Boost your earnings in the finance world by becoming a Certified Financial Planner (CFP).
-A 2012 study found that professionals with a CFP certification earned up to 26 percent more than financial advisors who did not have the credential.8 This is one of the best certifications for jobs in financial planning.
+One study found that professionals with a CFP certification earned an average of 26 percent more than financial advisors with similar years of experience who did not have the credential.9 This is one of the best certifications for jobs in financial planning.
 It's a great way to enhance your career status and earning power.

 (Note that the information below is for personal financial advisors.)